 Like everything else, a good understanding of the risks and taking all reasonable precautions should be enough to enable most people to make an informed decision about banking online.

-- Accounts can be viewed in real time from the comfort of your desk or mobile device.
+- You can view accounts in real-time from the comfort of your desk or mobile device.

-- Payments can be set up, changed or cancelled whenever you like
+- Set up, change or cancel payments whenever you like

 - Cheques don’t have to be written and taken to the post box